 John Price was known throughout Aberdeen as a “terrific bloke” who was liked by everyone who knew him.
 He had three children from his first marriage, which ended in 1988.
 His youngest daughter had remained in the custody of his ex-wife, but the two older children lived with him.
 And in 1995, Katherine moved into his home with her own children.

-John’s children liked her well enough, he was making enough money in the local mines to support their large blended family, and apart their violent arguments, John and Katherine were seen by family and friends to have a life that was “a bunch of roses.”
+John’s children liked her well enough.
+He was making enough money in the local mines to support their large blended family, and apart from their violent arguments, John and Katherine were seen by family and friends to have a life that was “a bunch of roses.”

-Totally unable to forgive Katherine for what she’d done, John went immediately home and kicked Katherine out of his house.
-John also told friend and family what she had done, and word of Katherine’s behaviour started to spread throughout the small town like wildfire.
+Totally unable to forgive Katherine for what she’d done, because duh, John went immediately home and kicked Katherine out of his house.
+John also told friends and family what she had done, and word of Katherine’s behaviour started to spread throughout the small town like wildfire.

 In February 2000, John and Katherine were in the middle of a heated argument at his home.
 Things eventually became physically violent when Katherine stabbed John in the chest.
 This must have been a strong moment of clarity for John because he threw Katherine out of his house and told her their relationship was officially over.
 The next day he went to the Magistrate’s Court and took out a restraining order against Katherine in order to keep her away from him and his children.